Report Filter

 Mission

-It is the mission of the Virginia Department of Labor and Industry (DOLI) to make Virginia a better place in which to work, live, and conduct business.
+It is the mission of the Virginia Department of Labor and Industry (DOLI) to make Virginia a better place in which to live, work, and conduct business.
 We will achieve this goal by promoting safe, healthful workplaces, best employment practices, the protection of children from hazardous employment, and safe operation of boiler and pressure vessels.

 Vision